happypeter/happypeter.github.com/_posts/2011-6-15-ruby-on-rails.md

 Hey, I am a coder, so I do not mind learning a whole new [framework][fw] to do the code from scratch.

-## So why Ruby on Rails, not other framework like [Django][dj] or java?
+## So why Ruby on Rails, not [Django][dj] or java?

 It's all because [github][gh], I love it, it was built on rails, and I also love some other neat tools like [showoff][sf] and [jekyll][jk], anyway it looked charming and promising.

 So I did not even give Django a try, even I have some python skills while knows nothing about [Ruby][ry] language.

+The author of RoR, [DHH][dhh], said he built this to fight against java for programmers happiness, productiveness, and more importantly freedom.
+Freedom is sexy, thus RoR over java is a natural choice for me.

 ## Is it a right decision?